adhocmaster/python/README.md

-#python Practice and libraries to be used in different application scenarios
+# Python Ppractice and libraries to be used in different application scenarios